slingr-stack/http-service/README.md

 }
 ```

 The conversion also works the other way around.
-For example for the following call:
+For example, for the following call:

 ```js
 var request = {'request': {'@method':"system.current"}};